mobjohnson/bewd_ta_prep/class14/final_project_thoughts.md

 ## Does the appearance of my app matter?

-You should demonstrate what you have learned.
+You should demonstrate what you have learned in Back end Web Development.
 Functionality is key.

-You are going to want to the URL for you app to you friends.
-Your app will be judged by functionality and appearance, so make sure you add some color and cat images!
+But, you are going to want to email the URL for your app to your friends.
+Your app will be judged by others by both functionality and appearance, so budget your time to make sure you add some color and cat images!

-Budget your time to allow at least some use of CSS.
-Your app will be judged by others by both functionality and appearance, so make sure you add some color and cat images!
+#When should I starting thinking about my Final Project?

+**ENGAGE!!!**